 The Michigan Drain Code (Act 40 of the Public Acts of 1956, as amended), is the governing law for Drains in the State of Michigan.
-It dictates the structure for maintenance of established county drains.
-In this case, the project was done in December of 2023 using Livingston County Drain Commissioner staff, as the scope of the work is within our capabilities and the work will be done more cost-effectively by LCDC crews based on rates for comparable Jetting and clearing activities.
+It dictates the structure improvement of established county drains.
+In this case, the project will be done in the summer of 2023 using Livingston County Drain Commissioner staff, as the scope of the work is within our capabilities and the work will be more cost-effective based on bids received for comparably sized pipe.

 Will this project involve capital expenses?

-Yes □

-No ⊠
+Yes ⊠